• Skip to primary navigation

 Marianna Bacallao

-Marianna Bacallao (mare-ee-AW-nuh bah-kuh-YOW) covers systems of power from the statehouse to the courts.
-Previously, she served three years as the afternoon host for WPLN News, where she won a Murrow for hosting during a deadly tornado outbreak, served as a guide on election night, and gave live updates in the wake of the Covenant School shooting.
+Marianna Bacallao (mare-ee-AW-nuh bah-kuh-YOW) covers systems of power from the statehouse to the pulpit, turning the microphone to those most impacted by policy.
+Previously, she served as the afternoon host for WPLN News, where she won a regional Edward R. Murrow for hosting during a deadly tornado outbreak, served as a guide on election night and gave live updates in the wake of the Covenant School shooting.
 A Georgia native, she was a contributor to Georgia Public Broadcasting during her undergrad years and served as editor-in-chief for Mercer University’s student newspaper.

 Marianna Bacallao

-Filed Under: Criminal Justice, Metro, Politics, Race & Equity, WPLN News Tagged With: 287(g), Freddie O'Connell, ICE, Immigration, Immigration and Customs Enforcement, raid, Tennessee Highway Patrol, Tennessee Immigrant and Refugee Rights Coalition
+Filed Under: Politics, WPLN News Tagged With: 114th Tennessee General Assembly, Brent Taylor, ICE, immigrants, Immigration, Immigration and Customs Enforcement, Tennessee Immigrant and Refugee Rights Coalition, tnleg, tnpol, undocumented immigrants

 Marianna Bacallao